 - Protections against hazardous materials

-You have to prepare for a surprise inspection at any time.
-Because the city is dedicated to the health and safety of patrons, restaurant rules and regulations often permit them to do spontaneous checks of the kitchen and the full establishment.
+You have to prepare for a surprise restaurant inspection at any time.
+Because the city oversees the health and safety of patrons, restaurant rules and regulations often permit them to do random checks of the kitchen and the full establishment.

-Things can get busy when you are running your eatery, but have policies and procedures in place that help maintain a high level of cleanliness and superior standards in food handling, storage, and preparation.
+Things can get busy when running your eatery, but having policies and procedures in place helps maintain a high level of cleanliness and superior standards in food handling, storage, and preparation.

 As a restaurant owner, you are also an employer.
-Restaurant labor laws apply to servers, food preparation staff, and indeed anyone on your payroll.
-Get to know the rules and follow them.
+Restaurant labor laws apply to servers, food preparation staff, and anyone on your payroll.
 They may include: